texas-robocamp/texas-robocamp.github.io/tutorials/building/linux.md

 ## Text Editor

-For the C++ tutorials that we will start with, we will use a text editor called sublime.
+For the C++ tutorials that we will start with, we will use a text editor called Sublime.

-To open sublime you can do one of two things:
+To open Sublime you can do one of two things:

 * Open up a terminal window, type in "sublime_text &" and hit Enter.
 The & tells the computer to allow you to continue to use that terminal while the editor is running.